Visa policy of South Africa: Overstay consequences

 The ban does not simply expire over time and the restrictions placed against the foreigner need to be removed and/or the undesirability uplifted.
-An undesirable person does not do not qualify for a port of entry visa, visa, admission into the Republic or a permanent residence permit.
+An undesirable person does not qualify for a port of entry visa, visa, admission into the Republic or a permanent residence permit.

 Visitor statistics

-Most visitors arriving to South Africa were from the following countries of nationality:
+Most visitors arriving in South Africa were from the following countries of nationality: